10 minute blistered shishito peppers topped with crunchy slivered almonds and a light dipping sauce.

-Last week when the smoke was terrible in Whitefish and the town was packed with tourists, we loaded up the car and took another unexpected road trip to Seattle staying at the Woodmark Hotel– our favorite spot on the East side of town.
-On a gloriously sunny Sunday, we drove again up the Chuckanut and stopped at the famed Bow, WA Chucknut Manor Seafood & Grille now owned and operated by Meagan Pickett.
+When the smoke was terrible in Whitefish a couple of years ago, we loaded up the car and took another unexpected road trip to Seattle staying at the Woodmark Hotel– our favorite spot on the East side of town.
+On a gloriously sunny Sunday, we drove again up the Chuckanut Drive and stopped at the famed Bow, WA Chucknut Manor Seafood & Grille now owned and operated by Meagan Pickett.
 We sat outside on the deck looking out at the Pugent Sound enjoying clams and shishito peppers and cocktails.
 It was another one of those days when we wished we could just have time stop.

 I knew as soon as I returned home, I needed to try and replicate this recipe.